"Let's Cover You in Style"

-Woonsocket Awning, located at 68 South Main St. Bldg 2 (Island Place), has served Rhode Island, Massachusetts, and surrounding areas for over 90 years.
+Woonsocket Awning, located at 32 Mechanic Ave.
+Bldg A-Suite 201, has served Rhode Island, Massachusetts, and surrounding areas for over 93 years.
 The business specializes in stylish and durable residential custom-made fabric awnings for assorted windows, and various sized decks, and more.
 Owner, David G. Dansereau, is the fourth generation proprietor of the business, first founded by his wife Janice’s great grandfather, Albert Joseph Durand, in 1926.

 In order to understand the level of care and dedication with which Dansereau applies to his craft, it is important to first have insight into the rich historical family background of this long-time family business.

 Albert Durand, his wife Antonia, and their ten children lived on a farm in Canada, where they raised foxes.
 In 1924, the family moved to the United States where their eleventh child, a daughter Helen, was born.

 Mr. Durand was employed at Rhode Island Awning, where he worked for about three months.
 He learned the trade quickly, discovering a passion for the craft, and eventually deciding to try his hand at making and selling his own awnings.
 The original name of the business was Woonsocket Awning Rhode Island, but was later established as Woonsocket Awning Co.

 The family first resided in Bellingham for a short time, later moving to Social St. in Woonsocket where Durand established the business in 1926.
 He worked during the spring and summer months, and during the winter he sold oil to supplement the income.